 Books about the essentials.
 All of these are rather small, some of them even pocket size.
 Makes it easy to take back and forth, reading on bus and so on.
 Which I did a while back, and actually read most of these through and through.
 I think they are very interesting, though you have to work to retain it (which I haven’t done ^^; )

-The 13 secret ones I believe was the most interesting of those books, while Making out and Dirty I’ve had a lot of fun looking through (and i promise you, the Making out one is a LOT dirtier than the Dirty book )
+The 13 secret ones I believe was the most interesting of those books, while Making out and Dirty I’ve had a lot of fun looking through (and I promise you, the Making out one is a LOT dirtier than the Dirty book )

-Now these I got just yesterday, so can’t tell how good they actually work, but wow do I love them!
+These are interesting!
 They have all the readings and translations in red, so when you put that red paper over (you get one with each book) you only see the Japanese part and kanjis with no readings.
 Such a good way to test yourself without having to flick back and forth to different pages!
 I love that it does both meaning and reading, and as a little bonus you can also see the Chinese and …Korean?.. translation as well.
 I like how you can see just when the Chinese is the same and when it is completely different It also gives you example sentences.
 You have to work on it yourself though, it doesn’t give you any other way to test yourself as this is a vocab book, not a work book.
 They are sorted in to JLPT though as well as topic chapters =)

-these are my current dictionaries.
+These are my current dictionaries.
 I must admit I’m bad at using them.
 I’m more likely to use my Japanese app on my iPhone (yeah, the app is simply called Japanese.
 It is amazing though, but is not free)

 So next step was getting them parallel texts

 The first ones are meant for bilingual children.
 Short and sweet, not really meant for us.
-Worth the read, but maybe not really worth the money, unless you are a hoarder
+Worth the read, but maybe not really worth the money, unless you are a hoarder like me

 Now these are the more proper ones, meant for us.
 Some are quite challenging, only giving you kanji reading on first time seeing it, then you need to know it for the rest of that story; which leads to a lot of flipping back and forth at my current level.
 They will be great practice later on.
-I believe most, possibly all, of the top row worked that way.
-I’ll confirm later.

 The bottom 5 to the right are my favorites so far though.
 They are a series, and I’m still on book 1 (Hikoichi).
 The stories are just so interesting and fun, with furigana and explanation word by word, story repeated (though not as extensive) in English and then giving you the full story yet again in Japanese with none of the English.
 After reading through just once I am now able to read the Japanese only part of the book without really questioning any of the words or phrases.
 So these are perfect for my current level.
-Later the other levels will probably be better for challenging myself, but these are interesting wherever your progress are really.
-Of the rest the two left ones seem to have the better stories, while the rest of the books on top row never kept my retention, only liked their concept (they where my first, bought many years before the others, which I got all this year)

 The bottom line are books translated to Japanese, with their Norwegian/English partner, so basically turning them in to parallel texts of sort